 Moving away from paper and instead adopting digital clinical information systems is a key step hospitals can take to enhance efficiency, accuracy, and overall patient outcomes in their critical care departments.

-Benefits of adopting a clinical information system
+Benefits of adopting an automated clinical information system

 Enhancing critical patient care